Meet Our Board Members

 - Why I'm a KVBC Board member: I wanted to know what was going on with the bicycle community and was then asked if I wanted to be Treasurer around 1995.
 I said yes and nobody has kicked me off.

 - Places lived: I was born in Wichita and have lived in Oklahoma, Missouri, & Kansas (twice).

-- Bikes: I own four bikes.
-Two road bikes--one carbon and the other good old steel.
+- Bikes: I have a new Specialized Tarmac Di2, plus two other road bikes--one carbon and the other good old steel.
 I have two mountain bikes, one a hard tail and the other full suspension.

 - Upcoming rides: No major upcoming rides planned, but I am helping with SAGs for the Capitol Classic and the Cottonwood 200.

 - Best time on a bike: I love riding with friends.
 The most difficult ride that I have done is the Triple Bypass in 2004.

 - Why I'm a KVBC Board member: I became a Board member to help with the direction of the club.
 Also, at the time I was leading mountain bike rides on the grounds of the Governor's mansion.

 - Places lived: Utah, Indiana, Ohio, Oklahoma and Kansas.